mrhumster/programming-skills-leetcode/README.md

 ## 459. Repeated Substring Pattern
 Given a string s, check if it can be constructed by taking a substring of it and appending multiple copies of the substring together

+## 66 Plus One
+You are given a large integer represented as an integer array digits, where each digits[i] is the ith digit of the integer.
+The digits are ordered from most significant to least significant in left-to-right order.
+The large integer does not contain any leading 0's.

+Increment the large integer by one and return the resulting array of digits.